Incredibly soft to the touch

 We purchased the Ettitude Bamboo Lyocell Sheet Set so our writer could put it to the test.
 Keep reading for our full product review.

 Cotton, Tencel, bamboo, eucalyptus—who knew you could sleep with so many plants?
 In their raw form, none are luxurious.
 But once they’ve gone through the manufacturing process, pick the right one for you physically and ethically.
-The Ettitude Bamboo Lyocell Sheet Set is sustainable, 100% organic bamboo.
+The Ettitude Bamboo Lyocell Sheet Set is sustainable, 100 percent organic bamboo.
 I tested this eco-friendly fabric, wondering if it feels as comfortable as traditional cotton sheets.

 From the moment I opened the package, I knew these sheets differed from any I’d slept on before.
 Bamboo as a plant is not new to me.
 I’ve trudged my way through a bamboo overgrowth in a friend’s yard but never snuggled down in it for a good night’s rest.
 The first time I felt these sheets, all I could think was, “Where have you been all my life?
 Get on my bed!”
 It wasn’t like opening a new set of cotton sheets where the crispness was the first thing you noticed.
 The Ettitude sheets were soft and silky to the touch, even before I’d taken them out of the eco-friendly storage bag.